aiplanethub/5-week_Data_Science_Bootcamp/week-1/154-Day 1: Pre-session preparation: Data Analysis & Pandas.md

 ### A Column is a Series

-* A DataFrame is a collection of series.
+* A DataFrame is a collection of Series.
 * A series is a column in a table or a DataFrame.